James-VT/MS1_Handleigh_Hall/README.md

 ## Find Us page
 * The directions and text used on the Find Us page were taken from the website for [Lodge Park and the Sherborne Park Estate](https://www.nationaltrust.org.uk/lodge-park-and-sherborne-park-estate#How%20to%20get%20here) and edited to suit.

+* The contact form on the Find Us page was adapted from Bootstrap 4's contact page template, found [here.](https://getbootstrap.com/docs/4.0/components/forms/#form-controls)

 * Background image on the Find Us page is an open-source image.
 [Photo by Randy Fath on Unsplash.](https://unsplash.com/photos/TUXrJZCNHbU)